AsakuraMizu/pygros/README.md

 Documentation isn't fully implanted and so are comments.

 We do hope u report problems u had using this "new" feature on Gh issues. thx

+## In case you run into an error:

+Please write a issue, describing the problem and the enviroment you are running.

+If you know how to fix it, please create a PR, and make sure you allow `edit from owner`.

 ## License